- Was on the original Cypherpunk mailing list and was very active on Bitcointalk when Satoshi was posting.

-I almost bought the famous pizzas for 10,000 bitcoins.
-I was sitting on the forums when it went live, but I needed money for beer since I was in college at the time.
+- Almost bought the famous pizzas for 10,000 Bitcoins.
+I was sitting on the forums when it went live that evening, but I needed money for beer since I was in college at the time.
+(I traded Pabst for 10,000 Bitcoins)

-I was a CPU then GPU miner in 2010 and learned a lot of tough lessons during that time.
-I bought risers from China and used Ubuntu to manually configure each GPU in order to maximize the hashrate as you had to manually configure and test each GPU due to manufacturing tolerances.
+- I was a CPU then GPU miner in 2010 and learned a lot of tough lessons during that time.
+I bought risers from China, used Ubuntu to manually configure each GPU and turned my house into a massive fire hazard.
 I also bought and experimented with early FPGA miners, blockeruptors, ASICs – like BFL Jalapenos (which I never received), Avalons, KNC and Cointerra.
 After learning and playing with mining for nearly a decade, I have come to conclusion that I will never mine again.

 I saw the first ICO, their subsequent rise, participated in the first DAO, the bubble of 2017 and can’t wait to see what’s next.